DeltaZulu-OU/dzmac/README.md

 **Action → Enable Adapter** / **Action → Disable Adapter** so the flow can consistently enforce confirmation dialogs, status-bar feedback, and diagnostics.

+### Event logs

+The Windows event logs are used for diagnosing issues, and can be found under **Event Logs > Applications > DZMAC**.
+For a clearer understanding, visit [Event Log Catalog](https://github.com/zbalkan/dzmac/wiki/Event-Log-Catalog) page.

 ### Narrower feature scope, fewer bundled utilities

 The following decisions define the current user-facing scope:

 #### No DHCPv6

 Only DHCPv4 is supported.
 DHCPv6 is intentionally out of scope.

 #### No proxy management

 Internet Explorer / system proxy configuration is not supported.

 #### No auto-updater

 The application does not include update infrastructure.

 #### No system tray

 The application is not a background utility:
 - no system tray icon
 - no tray animation

 #### Preset file support is postponed

 Preset files (`.tpf`) are planned but not part of the current milestone.
 As a result:
 - no startup file association checks
 - no preset import/export in current scope

 #### Reduced "all-in-one" behavior

 Unlike TMAC's broader utility surface, DZMAC keeps optional/auxiliary behavior to a minimum and emphasizes explicit, focused actions in the main UI.

 ### DHCP disable behavior is safe-by-default

 Disabling DHCPv4 preserves the current configuration instead of discarding it.

 ## Acknowledgements